CMSgov/bcda-static-site/_pages/support.md

 {% include accordion.html
     id="a10"
     expanded=false
-    heading="What’s the difference between BCDA V1 and V2?"
+    heading="What's the difference between BCDA V1 and V2?"
     accordionContent=a10AccordionContent
 %}